Monument of Glory, Samara

-The monument was erected between 1968 and 1971 for donations of Kuybyshev workers and other staff members of production plants.
+The monument was erected between 1968 and 1971, funded by donations of Kuybyshev workers and other staff members of production plants.
 Every worker could donate only one rouble.
 Kuybyshev mayor's office chose a place for the monument in the city centre in the Leninsky district.
 The opening ceremony took place on 5 November 1971.

 Historical background

-Kuybyshev was major aircraft-industry center of the Soviet Union during the Second World War.
-28,000 Ilyushin Il-2 and Ilyushin Il-10 ground-attack aircraft was made in Kuybyshev's factories No. 1 and No. 18., representing 80 per cent of inventory.
+Kuybyshev was a major aircraft industry center of the Soviet Union during the Second World War.
+28,000 Ilyushin Il-2 and Ilyushin Il-10 ground-attack aircraft were made in Kuybyshev's factories No. 1 and No. 18, representing 80 percent of inventory.